staffanm/ferenda/doc/createdocrepos.rst

    the edges.
 Also, there isn't currently any way of discovering the Atom feeds or HTML pages from the main site -- you need to know the URLs.
 This will all be fixed in due time.

+   The news generation does not make use the Facet objects that we've defined.
+This will be fixed in later releases of Ferenda.

 Se also :doc:`news`.